 Russia is Number One in the World in Losing Intact Forests

-The study1 revealed that the fastest increase in the rate of reduction of intact forests compared to the previous study period 2010-13 occurred in Russia.
+The last expert studies revealed that the fastest increase in the rate of reduction of intact forests compared to the previous study period 2010-13 occurred in Russia.
 In our country, according to the latest estimates, it grew by 90%, in Indonesia – by 62%, and in Brazil – by 16%.

 In total, during 16 years (from 2000 to 2016), the humanity lost 9.3% of all the pristine forests of the Earth.
 The total rate of loss for the planet is growing every year, and 2.3% of the total area was lost in the last three years of the period.
 Now the average rate of intact forest loss is 8.7 million hectares per year.
 This means that today intact forests are disappearing 20% faster than in 2000-2013.
 Without undertaking urgent and effective measures, these indicators, according to environmentalists, will only grow, and therefore the future of the intact forests of the planet is already vague even in the XXI century.